As told by YakGear President Bill Bragman

-Jason Milne – better known in the industry as Paddle Guy – picked me up at 5:30am to meet Stephen Tapp of Viking Kayaks and we were off.
+Jason Milne, better known in the industry as Paddle Guy, picked me up at 5:30 a.m. and we were off.

-We hauled our kayaks out to the water on their C-Tugs and we began to load up the kayaks for a surf launch.
-Just as I have always done, I put the Railblaza Rod Holder II in a StarPort facing the bow of the kayak.
-Jason laughed…
+We hauled our kayaks out to the water on C-Tugs and began to load up the kayaks for a surf launch.
+Just as I have always done, I put the RAILBLAZA Rod Holder II in a StarPort facing the bow of the kayak.
+Jason laughed.

 The light bulb popped on inside my head before he even finished setting the rod holders into place.
-It was the first time that I did not have to ‘scoot’ forward to reach past my knees to grab my rod out of the front mounted rod holder.
-The paradigm of a forward facing rod holder was so embedded in my brain that forgot to consider just how impractical the set up was!
+It was the first time I did not have to scoot forward to reach past my knees to grab my rod out of the front-mounted rod holder.
+The paradigm of a forward-facing rod holder was so embedded in my brain that I forgot to consider just how impractical the setup was!

-This once impractical and time consuming process of either scooting forward or stretching like the gymnast – because kayak anglers are super flexible, right? – was finally comfortable and quick!
+The once impractical and time-consuming process of either scooting forward or stretching like a gymnast – because kayak anglers are super flexible, right? – was finally comfortable and quick!